 Local Food Days.
 On Local Food Days, which are organized once a month in Concordia’s dining halls, a menu developed around a theme which showcases local products.

-August 2016 : Concordia was recognized as a Fair Trade Campus, a program of Fairtrade Canada that recognizes leadership in social sustainability.
+Concordia was designated as a Fair Trade Campus in 2016, a program of Fairtrade Canada that recognizes leadership in social sustainability.
 Read more about Concordia and Fair Trade.

 What are the benefits of Fair Trade?